 A Birthday Menu at Hotel du Vin – Henley:

 How time flies.
 I remember the first Hotel du Vin openings (at the time I had a boyfriend whose family lived in Winchester) and it really doesn’t seem like 20 years ago.
-But, this successful group of boutique hotels is indeed twenty years old this Autumn and I was invited along to try out the 20th Anniversary Menu – a retrospective based on the original menu.
+But, this successful group of boutique hotels in charming market towns is indeed twenty years old this Autumn and I was invited along to try out the 20th Anniversary Menu – a retrospective based on the original menu.
 And, to spend the night in one of their charming rooms; despite having eaten there on many occasions, I’ve never had reason to stay overnight.
 The Henley Hotel du Vin opened in 2005 in what I believe used to be part of Brakspears brewery.
 I’ve eaten there many times but, hadn’t been there since a recent refurbishment of the dining area, which has opened the room up and enabled the Hotel to provide diners with a little more space between their tables.